 There are several substitutions available for this recipe depending on your diet and taste preference.

 - Vinegar - you can substitute in a different vinegar such as red wine vinegar, apple cider vinegar or white balsamic vinegar!
+You can also try using a balsamic glaze instead of vinegar.

 - Maple syrup - you can use honey, agave syrup or even molasses in place of maple syrup.